 Buying a property can be one of the most personal, exciting, yet daunting choices a person can make.
 There are many factors that come into consideration when looking to buy property, but one of the most important factors to consider is location.
 You want to make sure that the location you select meets all your requirements; if you have a family you may want to consider relocating to an area that is near schools or if you work in the centre of town, a property that has easy access to several transport links.
 It’s important to thoroughly research the area that you wish to live in, to gain an understanding of what properties typically sell for and how much you’re likely to spend.

 The internet is where most people conduct their research, particularly in the early stages.
 You should use the big property portals like Rightmove, Zoopla and Prime Location as well as looking through our property portfolio.

 Take your time when viewing a property, particularly one you think you might like to buy.
 You should even view it on more than one occasion.
 Also, check if it’s freehold or leasehold as well as the length of the current lease.

-If you’re interested in buying a property in Swindon or Poole, Forefront Property can help.
+If you’re interested in buying a property in Swindon, Forefront Property can help.

 Arranging a Viewing

 Once you’ve found a property for sale you like, it’s time to arrange a viewing.
 One of our qualified sales managers will organise and attend a property viewing with you.

 Once you’ve found a property that meets all your needs, costs and expectations, it’s time to make an offer.
 Once you tell our team that you’re ready to make an offer, we will discuss it with the vendor.